RetroUnreal/DRTracker/README.md

 Works for shared DR's as well ! for example if you were a Mage and another Rogue casts Sap on your Target or Focus,\
 Your Polymorph will show DR and vice versa.

-With "/drt icons" turned ON (default) it will show all your classes DR Categories in the Target/Focus DR Frames with a green border if there is no DR, a yellow border for the first DR and a red border for the third DR and on
+With "/drt icons" turned ON (default) it will show all your classes DR Categories in the Target/Focus DR Frames with a Green border if there is no DR, a Yellow border for the first DR and a Red border for the third DR and on.

 With  "/drt icons" turned OFF it will only start showing the DR's in Yellow as soon as they happpen.